agiresearch/AIOS/README.md

 ```

 ## 🚀 5.
 Contributions
-AIOS is dedicated to facilitating LLM agents' development and deployment in a systematic way, collaborators and contributions are always welcome to foster a cohesive, effective and efficient AIOS-Agent ecosystem!
+AIOS is dedicated to facilitating the development and deployment of LLM agents in a systematic way, collaborators and contributions are always welcome to foster a cohesive, effective and efficient AIOS-Agent ecosystem!

 For detailed information on how to contribute, see [CONTRIBUTE](https://github.com/agiresearch/AIOS/blob/main/CONTRIBUTE.md).
 If you would like to contribute to the codebase, [issues](https://github.com/agiresearch/AIOS/issues) or [pull requests](https://github.com/agiresearch/AIOS/pulls) are always welcome!